128technology/docs/docs/intro_installation_azure.md

 #### Determine the Device Interface Layout

-1. To configure the device interfaces, first identify the VMBus UUID address associated with each device interface on the Linux VM.
+1. Identify the VMBus UUID address associated with each device interface on the Linux VM.

 	a) Login via SSH to the VM corresponding to the 128T router.